 There's basically a whole host of issues I exposed myself to that really did a number on my gut, and me being raised on a traditional Western diet probably didn't help much either.
 So, what do I do for my gut?

 The first thing I do is I take colostrum every morning on an empty stomach.
-Here's a little trick: when you take it, you should break open the capsules and let the contents sit in your mouth for a little while because the enzymes in your mouth will actually help to make the colostrum more bioavailable and activate a lot of the growth factors in the colostrum that can then go forward and help out your immune system.
+Here's a little trick: let the colostrum sit in your mouth for a little while because the enzymes in your mouth will actually help to make it more bioavailable and activate a lot of the growth factors in the colostrum that can then go forward and help out your immune system.

 Colostrum is basically going to supply you with cytokines, which are the messengers that help your immune cells communicate and also provide you with lactoferrin, which assists with iron absorption.
 (This is really crucial for athletes and is also a very big part of your immune defense system and the healing process for your gut.)
 Colostrum has every immunoglobulin in it: IgA, IgD, IgE, IgG, IgM.
 These are amazing for not only supporting the immune system, but also helping the gut—especially if you've had things like leaky gut, or mold or mycotoxin exposure.